shukhratojiev/shukhratojiev/README.md

 - 👋 Hi, I’m Shukhrat.
 I am a Software Developer.
 - 👀 My main interest in Web development.
 - 🌱 I’m currently working at Tata Consultancy Services(TCS) in Budapest, Hungary.
-- 📫 How to reach me ...
+- 📫 How to reach me via LinkedIn[https://www.linkedin.com/in/shukhrat-tojiev/]

 <!---
 shukhratojiev/shukhratojiev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.